hcaumo/Ripple/README.md

    Assign the created IAM roles to the respective Lambda functions.
 This can be done in the AWS Management Console under the Lambda function's configuration or using the AWS CLI.

 By setting up these IAM roles and attaching the appropriate policies, you ensure that your Lambda functions have the necessary permissions to read and write from DynamoDB, encrypt and decrypt data with KMS, invoke API Gateway endpoints, and log to CloudWatch.
-This configuration is essential for the secure and efficient operation of the Drexfy platform.